GQG founder to meet Australian investors after $1.9 bn Adani investment

 -

-GQG Partners Inc founder Rajiv Jain will meet clients and investors in Australia this week, the company said in a statement on Tuesday, and will explain its investment into embattled Indian Adani group.
+SYDNEY (Reuters) -Investment firm GQG Partners Inc founder Rajiv Jain will meet clients and investors in Australia this week and will explain its investment into embattled Indian conglomerate Adani Group, among other things, the company said on Tuesday.

-GQG Partners bought shares worth $1.87 billion in four Adani group companies, marking the first major investment in the Indian conglomerate since a short-seller's critical report sparked a stock rout.
+GQG Partners bought shares worth $1.87 billion in four Adani group companies, marking the first major investment in Adani since a short-seller's critical report in January sparked a stock rout.

-The stake purchase has raised queries from an Australian pension fund client of GQG, at a time when major investors, including Norway's sovereign wealth fund, were selling the stock.
+The stake purchase has raised queries from an Australian pension fund client of GQG, at a time when major investors, including Norway's sovereign wealth fund, were selling Adani shares.

-Jain is meeting some of GQG's clients in person while doing conference calls with others, sources told Reuters who could not be named discussion private information.
+Jain is meeting some of GQG's clients in person while doing conference calls with others, two sources separately told Reuters, declining to be named as they were not allowed to discuss private information.

 "Rajiv Jain is visiting Australia this week to meet with investors.
 The trip was planned well in advance of the Adani purchase," the statement to Reuters said.

-"It's also an opportunity to respond to any questions they have about the business including the Adani investment."

-It is Jain's first visit to Australia since the company listed on the ASX in 2021, the statement said.
+"It's also an opportunity to respond to any questions they have about the business including the Adani investment," GQG said, adding it's Jain's first visit to Australia since the company listed on the ASX in 2021.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)